cs1302uga/cs1302-minesweeper-alpha/README.md

 #### Displaying Errors

+Any errors related to seed files should be printed to standard error (`System.err`) and errors related to user commands should be printed to standard output (`System.out`).

 If the number of rows and columns specified in a seed file is not in proper bounds, then the following message should be displayed and the program should exit using `System.exit(3)` (after the program terminates, a user should be able to confirm the